-We do not charge to run the articles and we are happy to include links relevant or useful to our readers in the body of the article, Plus, in your bio, you can link to the company where you work, your portfolio site, or your author page.
+As long as the articles are useful to our readers, we do not charge to run them and we are happy to include links relevant or useful to our readers in the body of the article, Plus, in your bio, you can link to the company where you work, your portfolio site, or your author page.

-However, we have to assign the article to you.
-If you are interested in doing an article like this, contact us and we will assign you a topic of interest to our readers, such as a rewrite of a recent press release or announcement, or review of a game or relevant video.
+Plus, we have to assign the article to you.
+If you are interested in doing an article like this, contact us, explain your background and expertise, areas of interest, suggest some topics relevant to VR and AI, and we will assign you a topic of interest to our readers that fits in with your areas of expertise..

-Do we accept guest posts from VR or OpenSim experts, that are based on your own experience.
+In particular, we love to see guest posts from VR or OpenSim experts, that are based on your own experience.
 Please pitch the idea first before writing it up, so that we can provide some guidelines.

 In the subject line of the pitch email, please put one the following:

 - STORY PITCH: Expert opinion column about VR (or AR, XR, AI, or OpenSim)